DerGuru/The-Resonant/New Chapters/Part1/P1-04_Routine_Noise.md

 Twenty-three minutes left.

 A woman he vaguely recognized from IT sat down a few tables away.
 She didn't look up.
 Headphones in.
 Typing something furiously on her tablet.
-Jason thought about saying hello—just for the hell of it.
+Jason thought about saying helloâ€”just for the hell of it.

 But the moment passed.